-t 17.240 Questions of fact to be decided by jury.
-All questions of fact, other than those mentioned in ORS 17.245, shall be de17.245 Questions of law to be decided by court; judicial knowledge declared.
+17.240 Questions of fact to be decided by jury.
+All questions of fact, other than those mentioned in ORS 17.245, shall be decided by the jury, and all evidence thereon addressed to them.

+17.245 Questions of law to be decided by court; judicial knowledge declared.
 All questions of law, including the admissibility of testimony, the facts preliminary to such admission, and the construction of statutes and other writings, and other rules of evidence, are to be decided by the court, and all discussions of law addressed to it.
 Whenever the knowledge of the court is by statute made evidence of a fact, the court is to declare such knowledge to the jury, who are bound to accept it as conclusive.